HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 HDF5 API calls have a uniform structure imposed by our function enter/leave and error handling schemes.
 We currently stick to this boilerplate for ALL functions, though this may change in the future.
-The general boilerplate varies slightly between intenal and public API calls.
+The general boilerplate varies slightly between internal and public API calls.

 Here's an example of an internal API call: